ymyzk/wsgi_lineprof/README.rst

    from wsgi_lineprof.middleware import LineProfilerMiddleware app = LineProfilerMiddleware(app)

-Start the web application and access to the application. wsgi_lineprof writes results to stdout every time an HTTP request is processed by default.
+Start the web application and access the application. wsgi_lineprof writes results to stdout every time an HTTP request is processed by default.
 You can see the output like this in your console: